top of page

 Plurality

 Curriculum Complete resists “one clean answer” as the default.
-Where many systems reward fast closure, it’s designed to hold complexity: surface multiple interpretations, ask what’s missing, and notice whose knowledge is being treated as “normal.”
-It also treats global epistemic literacy as foundational—helping students recognize that knowledge is made, travels through language, carries values, and is validated differently across communities.
+Where many systems reward fast closure, it is designed to hold complexity.
+It surfaces multiple interpretations, asks what is missing, and notices whose knowledge is being treated as “normal.”
+It also treats global epistemic literacy as foundational—helping students recognize that knowledge is constructed, travels through language, carries values, and is validated differently across communities.

 Practice